corticon/corticon-dynamic-forms/docs/front-end-integration/steps-controller-guide.md

 * **Validation:** Initiates client-side validation for the current step's fields before allowing the user to proceed.
 * **Data Interaction:** Serves as the primary liaison between the UI and the Corticon decision service.
 It packages form data, sends it for processing, and uses the response to dynamically adjust the form.

+## State Management in Detail

+The Decision Service itself is stateless.
+Therefore, the `stepsController` is solely responsible for maintaining the state of the form as the user progresses.
+It accomplishes this by:

+* **Tracking the Current Stage:** The controller maintains a variable for the `currentStageNumber`.
+When a user proceeds, the controller uses the `nextStageNumber` from the Decision Service's response to update this value for the subsequent request.
+* **Aggregating User Data:** The controller maintains an object that stores all data collected from the user.
+When a rule author defines a user interface control, they also specify a `fieldName` where the response should be stored.
+The controller uses this `fieldName` to save the user's input into the main data object.
+* **Handling the Data Path:** The Decision Service can specify a `pathToData` to instruct the controller to store responses within a specific nested object in the main data object.
+The controller maintains the current `pathToData` value across stages unless a new one is provided.
+* **Finalizing Data:** When the Decision Service returns `done: true`, the controller knows the form is complete.
+It is then responsible for passing the final, aggregated data object to another function or process for submission.

 ## Key Functions

 | Function         | Description                                                                                                                                                                                                 |